How to Apply

 The GRE is required and a score of 306 or better would be needed to be competitive for admission to the program.
 Please have your scores sent electronically to Penn State University using school code 2660.

-The deadline for applying for Fall 2016 is January 15, 2016, however applicants with strong academic records are encouraged to apply by December 1, 2015 to be considered in the first rounds of competition.
-If selected, you will be asked to go through an interview process conducted by members of the forensic science faculty on February 6, 2016 here at University Park.
+The deadline for applying for Fall 2017 is January 15, 2017, however applicants with strong academic records are encouraged to apply by December 1, 2016 to be considered in the first rounds of competition.
+If selected, you will be asked to go through an interview process conducted by members of the forensic science faculty at a designated time in February here at University Park.